-Choosing a bath ring for your baby or your toddler has to start with safety in mind, after all, what’s more important than keeping your little one safe while in the bathtub?
-Properly choosing a bath ring can go a long way towards ensuring that you have peace of mind.
+Choosing a bath ring for your baby or your toddler has to start with safety in mind, after all, what’s more, important than keeping your little one safe while in the bathtub?
+Properly choosing a bath rings safe can go a long way towards ensuring that you have peace of mind.
 A great many babies and children grow up without experiencing any significant harm through bath time.

 However, it is because of the number of child drownings that occur every year that parents everywhere have become a lot more safety conscious about their children – and rightly so!